 I am an art historian, focusing on the sculpture of late-medieval and early-Renaissance Europe.
 My primary interests lie in sculptural materials and techniques, and especially in the question of how three-dimensional surfaces are transformed by polychromy, the addition of paint, gold and inlays, and by the subsequent, successive alterations, deliberate or by chance, that they undergo during their lifetimes.
 These serial transformations can inform our understanding of an artist’s intentions and workshop practice, of an object’s physical history and of changes in its function and meaning, as well as touching on wider issues of taste, aesthetics, belief and reception.

-Questions raised by the making, function and meaning of objects (and words), have driven my research in other areas, for example the extraordinary, monochrome Passion Cycle painted for the Benedictine house of San Nicolò del Boschetto in Genoa, the language of Ghiberti’s Commentarii and drawings made by sculptors.
+Similar questions raised by the making, function and meaning of objects (and words), have driven my research into other topics, for example the extraordinary, monochrome Passion Cycle painted for the Benedictine house of San Nicolò del Boschetto in Genoa, the language of Ghiberti’s Commentarii and drawings made by sculptors.
+I continue to research, publish and speak on these and other aspects of my specialism.

 Since arriving at the Ashmolean, detailed attention to object and text has remained at the heart of my work, as I have focused on museum collections as tools in university teaching.

-It is my position that the object-centred classroom offers a democratic, inclusive alternative to more traditionally hierarchical spaces for teaching and study.
-In the face of the fundamental question, 'What do you see?', no member of a group speaks with more privilege than another: looking collectively, in order to build a shared understanding of an object, is an activity in which every student is heard and valued, irrespective of social ease or articulacy.
-In a culturally and socially diverse student body, therefore, the Museum represents an equally diverse resource for drawing out otherwise disregarded or less-audible voices.
+It is my position that the object-centred classroom offers a democratic, inclusive and equitable alternative to more traditionally hierarchical spaces for teaching and learning.
+In the face of the fundamental question, 'What do you see?', no member of a group speaks with more privilege than another: to experience an object together and to build an agreed, shared understanding of it is a work of knowledge-creation and knowledge-exchange to which every student can contribute and in which every student is heard and valued.
+In a culturally and socially diverse student body, therefore, the Museum represents an equally and uniquely diverse resource for drawing out otherwise disregarded or less-audible voices.

 These capacities are independent of any direct thematic, functional or historical connection between the object and the discipline under consideration but, rather, are reliant on the object’s inherent quality of ‘agility’ - its potential to submit to interrogation from and to speak into any number of disciplinary standpoints.
-Teaching faculty and early-career scholars to work with objects in order to better exploit the potential of museum collections has come to form a significant part of my work, as articulated in my recent article, ‘Agile Objects’, co-authored with Dr Senta German for the Journal of Museum Education.
+Teaching faculty and early-career scholars to work with objects in order to better exploit the potential of museum collections has come to form a significant part of my work, as articulated in my 2017 article for the Journal of Museum Education, ‘Agile Objects’, co-authored with archaeologist and former Teaching Curator, Dr Senta German.

-In other lives, I worked extensively as an actor and musician, was a director of the contemporary gallery Man & Eve and am Chair of Trustees of the educational charity Our Hut, which teaches on architecture and the built environment in inner-London schools.
+In other lives, I worked extensively as an actor and musician; was a director of the contemporary gallery Man & Eve; am Chair of Trustees of the educational charity Our Hut, which teaches on architecture and the built environment in inner-London schools; and sit on the Heritage and Collections Committee of the Marylebone Cricket Club.

-2018 A Comparison of Change Blindness and the Visual Perception of Museum Artefacts in Real-World and On-Screen Scenarios, with Jonathan Attwood, Christopher Kennard and Chrystalina Antoniades, in Zoi Kapoula et. al. (eds), Exploring Transdisciplinarity in Art and Sciences, (Springer: Cham), pp.213-233
+2018 A Comparison of Change Blindness and the Visual Perception of Museum Artefacts in Real-World and On-Screen Scenarios, with Jonathan Attwood, Christopher Kennard and Chrystalina Antoniades, in Zoi Kapoula et. al. (eds), Exploring Transdisciplinarity in Art and Sciences, (Springer: Cham), pp.213-233; previously published in Frontiers in Psychology, 2018, 00151

 2017 Agile Objects, with Senta German, Journal of Museum Education, vol.42, no.3, pp.248-257